luweiqing/MGNet/README.md

 Official PyTorch implementation of **MGNet**, a motion-guided framework for multi-object tracking in satellite videos.

-> **Note**: The complete code and pretrained models will be released after the paper is accepted.
+The complete code and pretrained models will be released after the paper is accepted.